neondatabase/create-branch-action/README.md

 Alternatively, you can use `${{ vars.NEON_PROJECT_ID }}` to get your `project_id`.
 If you have set up the [Neon GitHub Integration](https://neon.tech/docs/guides/neon-github-integration), the `NEON_PROJECT_ID` variable will be defined as a variable in your GitHub repository.

-By default, the action creates a branch based on your project's _primary_ branch.
+By default, the action creates a branch based on your project's _default_ branch.
 If you want to create a branch from a different parent branch, you can specify the `parent` field.
 You can use either the name or the ID of the parent branch.

 ```yml
 steps: